RMcKennaSESE/EGM722_Assignment/README.md

-# EGM722_Assignment
-Repository for the purposes of the EGM722 assignment
+EGM722 – Programming for GIS & Remote Sensing

+NBA Map- How-to guide
+Ronan McKenna
+B00907678

+1. Introduction
+Geography and basketball are two subjects which find themselves surprisingly intertwined.
+One of the more notable inspirations for this project was the work of Kirk Golsberry, a cartographer and data visualization specialist who has gone on to write for major publications such as ESPN and Grantland as well as publishing a book, Sprawlball (2019), on how space has driven change in how the game is played in the last decade.
+While the specifics of shot charts and what True Shooting % means aren’t explored here, it’s nice to give a nod to past work.
+The other main influence on this project is the work of Joey Loose (u/jloose128 on reddit) who has produced maps of the NCAA tournament each year.
+These maps, which display the closest US county to each team, at each stage in the tournament are the biggest source of inspiration for the work done here.
+This code in this repository is a Jupyter notebook intended to create and display a map of the USA containing point data for teams from the National Basketball Association.
+Data from US counties will also be incorporated and displayed according to the nearest NBA team.
+The last section of the code in this notebook will create and save bar charts to your working directory.
+Running this code will create a map displaying all 30 teams in the NBA as of writing this document (figure 1).

+Figure 1 Initial NBA Map
+The code will then use functions that will modify the data used and recalculate the map, essentially eliminating teams from the title race.
+After enough iterations this should produce for you a map that resembles figure 2, depending on what teams are eliminated.

+Figure 2 NBA Map after modifications
+To briefly explain this new map, teams still in contention have a red marker with a basketball on it, teams that have been eliminated are displayed with a blue marker with a fish on it (they’ve gone fishing).
-1. Installation guide
+2. Installation guide
 Repository for the code can be found here: https://github.com/RMcKennaSESE/EGM722_Assignment Navigating to the repository should display a screen like the one in figure 3.

+Figure 3 Git repository of project
+Table 1 is a description of the contents of the repository.

-Contents of repository and description
+Table 1 Contents of repository and description
 Name	Description
 Charts
 	Folder which will contain any images of charts saved when running the code.
+Contains example charts.
 Data-files
 	Location of all data files used for this code, including shapefiles, .csv files and GEOJSON files.
 Maps
 	Folder which will contain any maps saved when running the code.
+Contains example maps.
 .gitignore -
 	Standard file telling git which files to ignore.
 Arena_Map_Project.ipynb